-Problem Statement 1: Lack of growth/overall achievement demonstrated on STAAR Math, Science and Reading when compared to 2021-2022 STAAR Performance Data.
+Problem Statement 1: Limited growth demonstrated on STAAR Math, Science and Reading when compared to 2022-2023 STAAR Performance Data.

 Root Cause 1: Teachers are not teaching with the expected level of rigor in reading, math, and science to ensure that students reach mastery level.
 With the STAAR Redesign, teachers need additional professional learning on teaching Extended Constructed Response.
 Guided math and reading practices are inconsistent.